namejun12000/namejun12000/README.md

 Hi Everyone!
 My name is Nam Jun Lee 🖐

-I am currently majoring in data analysis at Washington State University and studying machine learning, data visualization, and database management 📝
+I am graduated majoring in data analysis at Washington State University and studying machine learning, data visualization, and database management 📝

 ### 🛠 Tech Stack 🛠
 #### 📌 Used as the main